matthiasdemuzere/w2w/JOSS/paper.md

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
+#aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
+#aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+An important objective of the WUDAPT (World Urban Database and Acces Portals Tools) community project, is to generate urban canopy information and provide the (open-source) tools to facilitate urban-focused modelling studies [@Ching2018].
+As a part of that, @Brousse2016 pioneered the integration of Local Climate Zone maps and their corresponding urban canopy parameters into WRF, the community "Weather Research and Forecasting" model.

+As of spring 2021, WRF v4.3.x is able to ingest LCZ information by default (previous versions required manual WRF code changes by the user).
+See more details on "Updates of WRF-urban in WRF 4.3: Local Climate Zones, Mitigation Strategies, building materials permeability and new buildings drag coefficient" here.
+Because of this, we decided to simultaneously built an improved WUDAPT-to-WRF routine, to make the translation of LCZ-based parameters better and more simple.

 # Statement of need
+Their original guide and code on how to use WUDAPT information into WRF (originally designed for WRF v3.2) is available here.
+Note that this tool was first assigning the LCZ mode to each WRF grid cell, and only afterwards assigning corresponding morphological, radiative and thermal properties to this modal LCZ class.
+This is done differently in w2w, see below.

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing